 Should be given as a single oral drench of 1 ml/5 kg bodyweight, equivalent to 0.2 mg moxidectin/kg bodyweight and 10 mg triclabendazole/kg bodyweight, using any standard drenching equipment.

 To ensure a correct dosage, bodyweight should be determined as accurately as possible; accuracy of the dosing device should be checked.
 If animals are to be treated collectively rather than individually, they should be grouped according to their bodyweight and dosed accordingly, in order to avoid under or overdosing.
+All animals in a group should be treated.

 CONTRA-INDICATIONS, WARNINGS, ETC